How to delete a “blank page” in Word

 “Blank” pages that aren’t really blank

 Except for the blank even or odd pages that Word inserts as needed before an Odd or Even Page break (see “True blank pages”), most “blank” pages aren’t really blank.
 If a page “prints,” it’s because there is something on it.
 Obviously, that something is invisible to the user.
 Usually the invisible something is one or more empty paragraphs.
 Although you can delete the invisible empty paragraphs without making them visible, you can get a much better idea of what’s going on in your document if you display nonprinting characters.
-To do this, press Ctrl+* or click on the Show/Hide ¶ button on the Standard toolbar (in the Paragraph group of the Home tab on the Ribbon in Word 2007 or Word 2010).
+To do this, press Ctrl+* or click on the Show/Hide ¶ button on the Standard toolbar (in the Paragraph group of the Home tab on the Ribbon in Word 2007 and above).

 When you do this, you’ll suddenly see a lot of markings that may be unfamiliar to you if you’ve never before displayed nonprinting characters (or “formatting marks”).
 You can get more information about them in the article “What do all those funny marks, like the dots between the words in my document, and the square bullets in the left margin, mean?”

 The one you want to concentrate on is the paragraph mark: ¶.
 Every time you see that mark, it indicates an empty paragraph.
 Delete all the empty paragraphs and you’ll most likely get rid of your “blank page.”
 The following sections will explain a few situations in which deleting empty paragraphs will not work or will not suffice.